KithupaG/SupraMart-System/README.md

 # SupraMart-System
-Here lies the Operating System for the SupraMart store.
+Here lies the POS for the SupraMart store.

 # How to use
 1. Download the project